accelero-cloud/appkernel/README.md

 **Work in progress / documentation in progress**

+## What is Appkernel?
 **Python micro-services made easy**: a beautiful micro-service framework ("for humans") enabling you to deliver a REST enabled micro-service from zero to production within minutes (literally within minutes).

+## What's in it for you?
+We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
+You can focus entirely on delivering the business value on day one to your project and enjoy being a rockstar.

+##
 ```python
 class User(Model, MongoRepository, Service):
     id = Parameter(str, required=True, generator=uuid_generator('U'))